Annemarie Bolduc

 Discover some of the best beans that can grow successfully in a cool climate backyard garden.

-Beans are actually very interesting!
+Beans are very interesting!
 They have three harvesting stages in which they look, are cooked and are named differently.
 One: When the pod is young and eaten whole, they are called snap beans, green beans, string beans or French beans (but in French we say "haricots").
 Two: Shelly beans are the fresh seeds of snap beans that have reached a "teen" size where the pods get tough.
 The seeds are larger, removed from the pod and eaten fresh or cooked without soaking.
 These "shellies" are great when you live in a cool climate zone with early frost as sometimes they cannot reach the mature stage.
 Three: If you leave the whole pod to dry, the seeds are referred to as a legume grain and called either beans or pulses (or "fèves" in French).
-Some varieties are best as snap beans and some varieties, like red kidney and navy, are best as beans.
-There are a number of varieties around the world and the "beans" term is also used for the seeds of coffee, soy, vanilla, etc. Let's just stay with magic beans for now.
-In recent years, one of the beans with which I had the most successful yield is a variety called Purple King.
+Some varieties are best as snap beans, and some varieties, like red kidney and navy, are best as beans.
+There are a number of varieties around the world and the "beans" term is also used for the seeds of coffee, soy, vanilla, etc. Let's stay with legume "magic" beans for now.
+In recent years, one of the beans I had the most successful yield is Purple King.
 These stunning purple flat beans turn green after cooking, (speaking of magic!)
 They are delicious in all stages: raw, cooked and shelled.
 On top of that, the climbing plant makes a great show with its purple flowers, pods and stems!

 Purple King beans at all stages • Photography © Bottle and Brush Studio 2022